TMu42/web-build/README.md

 A command has several components.
 The first component is the indent.
 This is the substring preceeding the first `:` and must contain only whitespace characters.
-In the above example, the indent is `"    "`.
+In the above example, the indent is: `"    "`.
 The indent may be an empty string.

 The next component is the body of the command.
 This contains all the semantic